oracle-livelabs/apex/book-club-lab/README.md

 - Learn how to implement button actions.
 - Learn how to populate database tables with form input data.
 - Learn how to customize an app using various APEX features as well as custom CSS.
+- Learn how to create additional application users.

 Estimated Workshop Time: 2.5 hours